CDRT/docs/bios/settings/thinkstation/autopoweron.md

 <details><summary>Alarm Time ( HH : MM : SS)</summary>
 Field to select the exact time for the system to turn on. <br>

-Active when ‘Wake Up on Alarm’ has one of the values:
+Active when `Wake Up on Alarm` has one of the values:

 * Single Event
 * Daily Event